IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/grid/README.md

 |`onColumnResized`|Emitted when a column is resized.
 Returns the column object, previous and new column width.|
 |`onContextMenu`|Emitted when a cell is right clicked.
 Returns the cell object.|
 |`onDoubleClick`|Emitted when a cell is double clicked.
 Returns the cell object.|
-|`onGroupingDone`|Emitted when a a new column or multiple columns get grouped or ungrouped.
-Returns the `ISortingExpression` and `IgxColumnComponent` related to the grouping/ungrouping operation.
+|`onGroupingDone`|Emitted when a a new column or multiple columns get grouped/ungrouped.
+Returns the `ISortingExpression` and the **newly** grouped/ungrouped `IgxColumnComponent` related to the grouping/ungrouping operation.

 Defining handlers for these event emitters is done using declarative event binding: